CSC207-UofT/course-project-uwutever/reports/phase2/design_document.md

 if such a superclass exists.
 Indeed, in our implementation of the algorithm, we have multiple such cases of subclasses, which we shall now see, case-by-case.

-Firstly, we have six subclasses of the `NFA` class, which are seen in the nfa package in the code; as can be verified, each of these subclasses is replaceable instead by an object of type NFA.
-Next, the `NFA` and `DFA` classes are subclasses of the `FSA` class.
-Even though each of the subclasses of NFA also represents an `FSA`, we rely upon this additional layer of inheritance in order to preserve the property of utilizing any subclass instead of its superclass without encountering any errors.
-A similar example holds true for the case of the `ASTNode` abstract superclass and its subclasses.
+Firstly, we consider the case of the `ASTNode` abstract superclass and its subclasses.
+Each subclass can be substituted for by the `ASTNode` superclass, and represents a particular case of ASTs.
+Next, we consider ...

 Front-end: We extended many of the classes in the Android framework to implement our own functionality without breaking the system (such as `RegexRoomDatabase extends RoomDataBase`, which is a system super class.)

 ### Interface Segregation Principle
-Currently, the `StateTransition` class **DOES NOT** follow the interface segregation principle
+In Phase 1, the `StateTransition` class did not follow the interface segregation principle, but now we have resolved this issue by completely revamping the implementation of the automata.
+We have ensured that all interfaces are concise and carry precise information and relevant methods only.
+For instance, the

 FrondEnd: UI only depends on android system interface and backend API